 Contract area

-The assignment includes responsibility for the operation and maintenance of the electrical facilities on national and European roads in the Inland and Øvre Romerike, which amounts to a total of approx. 1730 kilometers of road.
+The assignment includes responsibility for the operation and maintenance of the electrical facilities on national and European roads in the Innlandet and Øvre Romerike, which amounts to a total of approx. 1730 kilometers of road.

 The contract area goes through a total of 51 municipalities and applies to these routes: